AstraZeneca : lower EU vaccine supply target hinges on factory approval - document | MarketScreener

 meeting the 180 million supply target.

-vaccines to the EU by the end of June, instead of the 300
+million vaccines to the EU by the end of June, instead of the

 (Reporting by Francesco Guarascio @fraguarascio in Brussels;